mateusgamba/sidebar-grid/README.md

 }
 ```

-The onAddGridFromSidebar method remove the item from sidebar, itemsSidebar state, and add in the itemsGrid state.
+The method onAddGridFromSidebar removes the item from sidebar, itemsSidebar state, and add in the itemsGrid state.

 ```javascript
 onChange(e, items) {